2026 State-by-State Legal Guide for Scattering Ashes (All 50 States)

 Nebraska Game & Parks may require permits for state-managed areas

-Why It’s Meaningful: The endless skies and rustling grasses of Nebraska’s wild prairies offer an expansive, open-hearted space to say goodbye.
+Why It’s Meaningful: For a personalized memorial ceremony, the endless skies and rustling grasses of Nebraska’s wild prairies offer an expansive, open-hearted space to say goodbye.

 Nevada: Desert Cliffs & Alpine Lakes